 At Rosemary Works School we follow the programme of study provided by Twinkl Life.
 Twinkl states that their 'PSHE and Citizenship scheme of work aims to equip children with essential skills for life; it intends to develop the whole child through carefully planned and resourced lessons that develop the knowledge, skills and attributes children need to protect and enhance their wellbeing.
 Through these lessons, children will learn how to stay safe and healthy, build and maintain successful relationships and become active citizens, responsibly participating in society around them.
 Successful PSHE curriculum coverage is a vital tool in preparing children for life in society now and in the future.
 Lessons in this scheme of work have their foundations in seeing each and everybody's value in society, from appreciation of others in units such as British Values, to promoting strong and positive views of self in Think Positive and Be Yourself.
 Twinkl Life PSHE and Citizenship units aim to cover a wide range of the social and emotional aspects of learning, enabling children to develop their identity and self-esteem as active, confident members of their community.
 The themes and topics support social, moral, spiritual and cultural development and provide children with protective teaching on essential safeguarding issues, developing their knowledge of when and how they can ask for help.
 Twinkl Life's PSHE and Citizenship resources are fully in line with the Learning Outcomes and Core Themes provided by the PSHE Association Programme of Study which is widely used by schools in England and is recommended and referred to by the DfE in all key documentation relating to PSHE provision in schools.
 This scheme of work covers all of the required objectives and follows the three core areas of Health and Wellbeing, Relationships and Living in the Wider World.
-The scheme of work fulfils the requirements of 2020 Statutory Relationships and Health Education, setting these learning intentions in the context of a broad and balanced PSHE curriculum.'
+The scheme of work fulfils the requirements of the 2020 Statutory Relationships and Health Education, setting these learning intentions in the context of a broad and balanced PSHE curriculum.'

-In September 2021, it was decided that we would change the name of our PSHE and RSE lessons to 'Life Learning' lessons as we feel this made the subject more understandable and accessible to the children, and so therefore is referred to as this in school during lessons and on displays, etc.
+At Rosemary Works School, we use term Life Learning to refer to our PSHE and RSHE curriculum.
+We feel this makes the subject more understandable and accessible to the children, and so therefore is referred to as this in school during lessons, on timetables, in communication and on displays.